minvws/nl-kat-coordination/docs/source/developer_documentation/reports.md

     - Single value returned from the Octopoes query.
     - Multiple values returned from the Octopoes query.
 3. Write the test within this function.
 The unit test consist out of multiple parts:
-    - **Mocking data:**  Add mocked data to `rocky/tests/conftest.py`.
-Adding `@pytest.fixture` above the function makes it callable from within your test.
-Make sure to return a value.
+    - **Mocking data:**  Add mocked data to `rocky/tests/conftest.py`  as pytest fixture uses `@pytest.fixture`.
+Pytest fixtures are automatically injected if you add the name of the fixture as an argument to the test function.
+Make sure to return a value in the fixture.
 In your test file, define the mocked data.
-Call the `mock_octopoes_api_connector` and tell him which input should return which output.
+Set the `oois`, `queries` and/or `tree` attributes of the  `mock_octopoes_api_connector` with the Octopoes output that the mock should return.
     - **Collecting data:** Create a variable for your report and call the data collection method with the necessary parameters.
     - **Checking data:** Compare collected data with expected results, verifying various details to prevent failures.